savoirfairelinux/jami-libclient/README.md

 And you will have the daemon in `daemon/bin/dring` and the client in `client-qt/build-local/jami-qt`.
 You also can run it with

+If you use a Qt version that is not wide-system installed you need to specify its path after the `--qt` flag, i. e., `./make-ring.py --install --qt /home/<username>/Qt/5.15.0/gcc_64

 ```bash
 ./make-ring.py --run --qt
 ```